aeliant/ssh-metrics/README.md

   Retrieve metrics for SSH connections and generate reports

 Options:
+  -v, --version                Print version and exit.
-  -f, --format [txt|csv|json]  Report format, default to txt -f, --output PATH            Output destination, default to /tmp -d, --date [%m/%d/%Y]        Date for which you want to retrieve metrics.
+  -f, --format [txt|csv|json]  Report format, default to txt -o, --output TEXT            Output destination, default to stdout -d, --date [%m/%d/%Y]        Date for which you want to retrieve metrics.
                                Default for yesterday